 - The formation of appropriate risk management committees responsible for developing and monitoring risk management policies and procedures for the identification, analysis and management of the risks in the operations of the respective businesses.

 Working with our portfolio companies

-ICD plays an important governance role in respect of its portfolio companies by participating in the formation of high calibre and experienced boards and management teams through the use of board / management representation.
+ICD plays an important governance role in respect of its portfolio companies by participating in the formation of high calibre and experienced boards or management teams through the use of board / management representation.
 ICD does not direct the day to day operations of its portfolio companies.
 Each of the portfolio companies is managed by its respective management and guided and supervised by its own Board of Directors.

 However, in its capacity as a shareholder, ICD does have the ability to actively engage various stakeholders, including the boards and management of its portfolio companies.
 Shareholder activity is carried out to implement ICD’s mandate to supervise and monitor its portfolio companies and any coordination between them.

 ICD provides assistance as and when it may be required to its portfolio to support their development through the provision of strategic advice on, among other matters, funding, ESG, and legal affairs.

 In addition, ICD facilitates the implementation of co-operative ventures in furtherance of its mandate to supervise and monitor its portfolio companies and coordinate effective cooperation between them.